ZX Spectrum Next: Models

 Revisions of the Next's motherboard's design are referred to as "Issues", in keeping with the original ZX Spectrum, and have been made to either improve quality or in response to problems with the supply of components.
 Care has been taken to not change the core capabilities, compatibility, and specifications of all models of the Next between Issues.

 First Kickstarter

 Four models of the Next were produced in the first Kickstarter using the Xilinx Spartan-6 FPGA.

-All models include 1024 KiB RAM (768 KiB free) and can be upgraded by the owner;
+All models include 1024 kB RAM (768 kB free) and can be upgraded by the owner;